My Tokyo Guide

 Main content starts here.

 You can get to Ginza Station on the Tokyo Metro's Ginza Line, Marunouchi Line and Hibiya Line.
-Ginza-Itchome Station on the Yurakucho Line and Higashi-Ginza Station on the Hibiya Line will also get you close.
+Ginza-Itchome Station on the Yurakucho Line and Higashi-Ginza Station on the Hibiya Line and Toei Asakusa Line will also get you close.
 You can walk to the Ginza area in five minutes from JR Yurakucho Station, and in around 15 minutes from Tokyo Station.

-From Narita Airport: Two hours on the Limousine Bus or one hour thirty five minutes by train.
+From Narita Airport: Two hours on the limousine bus, or one hour 35 minutes by train.

 From Shinjuku: 16 minutes on Tokyo Metro's Marunouchi Line to Ginza Station.